EnvisionIot/enhybrid-demo/README.md

-# Envhybrid Demo
+# Mobile Application Framework Demo

-This demo is developed based on EnvHybrid mobile application framework.
+This demo is developed based on the mobile application framework.
 It integrates the EnOS Application Portal login function and demonstrates page redirection and data persistence functions.
-By using EnvHybrid, you can develop mobile applications with mainstream front-end technologies including JavaScript, CSS, and HTML.
+By using this framework, you can develop mobile applications with mainstream front-end technologies including JavaScript, CSS, and HTML.

-EnvHybrid encapsulates the interaction between the native development system and JavaScript, and the parsing and redirection functions of the route.
-You can use the API provided by EnvHybrid for development.
-The native navigation bar provided by EnvHybrid enhances the user experience.
-Meanwhile, the EnvHybrid can open local and online H5 pages without specific front-end technologies or code languages.
+The mobile application framework encapsulates the interaction between the native development system and JavaScript, and the parsing and redirection functions of the route.
+You can use the API provided by the framework for development.
+The native navigation bar provided by the framework enhances the user experience.
+Meanwhile, the framework can open local and online H5 pages without specific front-end technologies or code languages.

 ## System Requirements

-Envhybrid supports iOS and Android systems:
+The framework supports iOS and Android systems:

 - iOS: Xcode 10.0 or later